Myki Q+A: Straight answers to your questions

 Touching on and touching off allows the system to know what to charge you, although touching off on trams is optional (see below).

-Touch on your Myki ticket at a reader as you enter the station, or as you board the tram or bus.
-Touch off the ticket at a reader as you leave the station, or leave the tram or bus.
+Touch on your Myki at a reader when you enter a station, or when you board a tram or bus.
+Touch off at a reader when you leave the station, or when you get off the tram or bus.

 Do I really need to touch on every time?